Jack Ohle: Presidency of Gustavus Adolphus College

 On July 1, 2008, Jack Ohle, was sworn in as president of Gustavus Adolphus College.
 Since that time feature articles in the two most prominent academic newspapers, The Chronicle of Higher Education and InsideHigherEd, have been critical of his performance as an administrator.
 The regional newspaper, The Mankato Free Press, has described the situation as a case of "leadership in crisis," lamenting that the president flippantly "shrugs off complaints."
 The local TV station, KEYC, devoted 5 minutes of coverage to the controversy during the evening news on May 28, 2009, explaining that "Faculty and students say behind the scenes, there is a quiet storm brewing."
-In the first ten months of Ohle's administration, many of the College’s highest-ranking administrators resigned, including the Provost, two Academic Deans and the Dean of Students.
+In the first ten months of Ohle's administration, many of the college's highest-ranking administrators resigned, including the Provost, two Academic Deans and the dean of students.
 As an explanation, the Academic Deans were quoted as saying that they felt a "lack of presidential support" under Ohle.
 Reported concerns also included vague job descriptions, and responsibilities being changed without community notice or discussion.
-In response to these events the Faculty Senate petitioned the College’s Board of Trustees to review Ohle’s performance, as well as to review the circumstances of the Provost's resignation.
+In response to these events the Faculty Senate petitioned the college's board of trustees to review Ohle's performance, as well as to review the circumstances of the Provost's resignation.
 The faculty formed a committee to review Ohle's performance, but the administration responded that the faculty had no authority to do so, and suggested that as a result any defamation claims against faculty might result in the college suing them.
-Indeed, when InsideHigherEd, ran an article on Ohle’s first 10 months at Gustavus on May 29, 2009 it asserted that faculty were "jittery about the president’s style and his plans."
+Indeed, when InsideHigherEd, ran an article on Ohle's first 10 months at Gustavus on May 29, 2009, it asserted that faculty were "jittery about the president’s style and his plans."
 To illustrate the level of fear among employees, it explained that "Faculty who speak critically of their presidents can expect some tension, but they seldom take out liability insurance before doing so.
 At Gustavus Adolphus College, however, that’s exactly what some professors have done."
-Despite the faculty unrest during Ohle's tenure, the College has experienced many positives during his six years as President.
-The College opened the $30 million, 125,000 square foot Beck Academic Hall in 2011.
+Despite the faculty unrest during Ohle's tenure, the college has experienced many positives during his six years as president.
+The college opened the $30 million, 125,000 square foot Beck Academic Hall in 2011.
 The building houses the academic departments of Communication Studies, Economics and Management, History, Psychological Science, and Sociology and Anthropology.
-The College also established a new Center for Servant Leadership engaging students, faculty, and staff in helping develop vocation-centered learning opportunities, though the Director of Vocation and Integrative Learning was fired along with 35 other employees due to budget shortfalls.
-The College brought in its largest incoming class in the College's history in 2011, though due directly to the public controversy of the President new student admission dropped sharply leading to massive budget shortcomings.
-The College has established eight new endowed faculty positions during Ohle's tenure, while losing at least 35 other positions.
-As of May 15, 2014, the College had raised $125 million toward its $150 million goal for Campaign Gustavus, the largest capital campaign in the College's history.
+The college also established a new Center for Servant Leadership engaging students, faculty, and staff in helping develop vocation-centered learning opportunities, though the Director of Vocation and Integrative Learning was fired along with 35 other employees due to budget shortfalls.
+The college brought in its largest incoming class in the college's history in 2011, though due directly to the public controversy about the President new student admission dropped sharply leading to massive budget shortcomings.
+The college has established eight new endowed faculty positions during Ohle's tenure, while losing at least 35 other positions.
+As of May 15, 2014, the college had raised $125 million toward its $150 million goal for Campaign Gustavus, the largest capital campaign in the college's history.
 Ohle officially retired as President of Gustavus on June 30, 2014.
-He was replaced by Rebecca M. Bergman, the College's first female president in its 152-year history.
+He was replaced by Rebecca M. Bergman, the college's first female president in its 152-year history.